rickkas7/Adafruit_BME280_RK/README.md

+# Port of Adafruit BME Library

+## Version History

+### 1.0.9

+- Added support for other Wire interface (like Wire1 or Wire3) by passing it to the constructor.

+---

 This is a library for the Adafruit BME280 Humidity, Barometric Pressure + Temp sensor

 Designed specifically to work with the Adafruit BME280 Breakout